 Accounting theory as applied to bookkeeping systems of small businesses and professional organizations.
 Focuses on accounting for payroll, merchandise sales and purchases, cash receipts and payments, preparation of the worksheet and annual financial statements.
 Prerequisite: ACCT 110.

 This course emphasizes fundamental principles of double-entry accounting and the preparation of financial statements for sole proprietorships.
-Prerequisite: MATH 098 or equivalent or consent of instructor.
+Prerequisite: MATH 098 or equivalent or instructor permission.

-This course emphasizes accounting for departments and branches, cost accounting in a manufacturing environment, cost-volume-profit analysis, budget preparation and analysis, standard costs, segment reporting, differential costs and revenues, and capital budgeting decisions.
-Prerequisite: ACCT& 201 and 202.
+This course emphasizes accounting for departments and branches, cost accounting in a manufacturing environment cost-volume-profit analysis, budget preparation and analysis, standard costs, segment reporting, differential costs and revenues, and capital budgeting decisions.
+Prerequisites: ACCT& 201 and 202 or ACCT 200.

 An introduction to the audit environment as it applies to the professional spectrum of financial accounting and reporting.
 Prerequisite: ACCT& 203.